Harry Smith (American journalist)

-Harry Smith (born August 21, 1951) is an American television journalist working for NBC News, MSNBC, and CNBC as a senior correspondent.
+Harry Smith (born August 21, 1951) is an American retired television journalist who has worked for NBC News, MSNBC, and CNBC as a senior correspondent.
 He hosted the CBS News morning programs, The Early Show and its predecessor, CBS This Morning, for seventeen years.
 In July 2011, Smith left CBS News to become a correspondent for NBC News and the newsmagazine Rock Center with Brian Williams.
-He has also served as an anchor for MSNBC, conducting daytime live coverage of breaking news and events since first appearing in November 2015.
+He also served as an anchor for MSNBC, conducting daytime live coverage of breaking news and events since first appearing in November 2015.

-Early life and education
+Early life

 Smith was born in Lansing, Illinois.
-He received a Bachelor of Arts degree in communications and theater from Central College, located in Pella, Iowa.
+He received a bachelor's degree in communications and theater from Central College, located in Pella, Iowa.

 Career

-Smith began his broadcasting career at Denver, Colorado, radio stations KHOW and KIMN and Cincinnati, Ohio, radio station WLW (1975 From 1981 to 1982, he worked for Denver's public television station, KRMA-TV.
+Smith began his broadcasting career at Denver, Colorado, radio stations KHOW and KIMN and Cincinnati, Ohio, radio station WLW (1975) From 1981 to 1982, he worked for Denver's public television station, KRMA-TV.
 From 1982 to 1985, he served as a reporter and anchor for KMGH-TV, the then-CBS affiliate in Denver (the station is now affiliated with ABC).
 In 1986, Smith joined CBS News as a reporter and was named a correspondent in 1987.

 For thirteen years, Smith was a contributor to The CBS Evening News with Dan Rather, 48 Hours, and CBS News documentaries.
 The majority of his time at CBS was spent anchoring the CBS morning show.
 From November 30, 1987, to June 14, 1996, he served as a co-anchor of CBS This Morning.
 After leaving the show, Smith was featured on the CBS Evening news in a weekly report called "Travels with Harry," which looked at unique people and places around the country.
 Starting in 1999, he hosted the A&E Network television series Biography and The History Channel's Modern Marvels.

 On October 28, 2002, Smith returned to the CBS morning show, by that point renamed The Early Show.
 He hosted the program for eight years before CBS announced that Smith and co-anchors Maggie Rodriguez and Dave Price would leave the show at the end of 2010.
 His last day on the show was December 31, 2010.
 By that point, Smith had spent a total of seventeen years on a CBS morning show.
 Upon leaving the program, Smith became a Senior Correspondent for CBS News and substitute anchor for the CBS Evening News, Face the Nation, and CBS News Sunday Morning.
 In addition to his television assignments, Smith delivered a daily Harry Smith Reporting editorial for the CBS Radio Network.